Historical Background

 FieldREG

 My job at PEAR was to coordinate the research, focusing on experimental design and analysis.
-Attention was given immediately to computerizing the REG experiment for security and ease of data processing, and to allow greater flexibility in experimental design.
-An early proposal was to record a continuously running random data stream, and to use that as a target for intention with a variety of timing and assignment schemes.
-Such a system was finally developed in the early 1990's, when John Bradish built the first of a series of truly portable REG devices, and York Dobyns wrote software to record and index a continuous datastream of 200-bit trials, one per second, hour after hour and day after day.
-The "continuous REG" was used as a direct focus for some experiments, with intentions identified in the index, but we also could mark and later analyse data collected while something else was going on in the room -- another experiment, or perhaps a small, intense meeting or group discussion.
+An important task was to computerize the REG experiment for security and ease of data processing, and to allow greater flexibility in experimental design.
+I had proposed early on to record a continuously running random data stream, and to use that as a target for intention with a variety of timing and assignment schemes.
+Such a system was finally developed in the early 1990’s, when John Bradish built the first of a series of truly portable REG devices, and York Dobyns wrote software to record and index a continuous datastream of 200-bit trials, one per second, hour after hour and day after day.
+The continuous REG was used as a direct focus for some experiments, with intentions identified in the index, but we also could mark and later analyse data collected while something else was going on in the room—another experiment, or perhaps a small, intense meeting or group discussion.

 Given portable REG devices and newly available laptop computers, we were inspired to take the experiment into the field, running a modified version of the continuous software called FieldREG.
 The name was a double entendre, since the purpose of the experiment was to monitor something that might be regarded as a consciousness field.
-The FieldREG experiment did not have an intention, and indeed could be used to gather data in situations with little or no direct interest or attention from people.
-We looked for situations that might produce a "group consciousness" because people would be engaged in a common focus, resulting in a kind of coherence or resonance of thoughts and emotions.
-For contrast, we identified other, mundane situations we could predict would not bring people to a shared focus.
-A long series of FieldREG experiments produced striking, statistically significant results.
-As in the laboratory, the effects are small, but they have implications of substantial importance to studies of human consciousness, assuming the results represent what we believe they do.
+The FieldREG experiment (1) did not have an intention, and indeed could be used to gather data in situations with little or no direct interest or attention from people.
+We looked for situations that might produce a group consciousness because people would be engaged in a common focus, resulting in a kind of coherence or resonance of thoughts and emotions.
+For contrast, we identified other, mundane situations we predicted would not bring people to a shared focus.
+A long series of FieldREG experiments (2) produced striking, statistically significant results.
+As for those in the laboratory, the effects for these field experiments are small, but they have implications of substantial importance for studies of human consciousness, assuming the results represent what we believe they do.

 Prototype Global Tests

-This work was a prelude for our attempt to register effects of the world-wide expression of compassion at Princess Diana's funeral in September of 1997, which, coincidentally, was followed exactly a week later by the memorial ceremonies for Mother Teresa.
-These were prototypical "global events" for the Global Consciousness Project, in that they were the focus of a great deal of attention, and at least in the case of Princess Diana, also occasions for an unusually widespread feeling of shared compassion.
+This work was a prelude for an attempt to register effects of the world-wide expression of compassion at Princess Diana’s funeral in September of 1997, which, coincidentally, was followed exactly a week later by the memorial ceremonies for Mother Teresa.
+These were prototypical global events for the Global Consciousness Project, in that they were the focus of a great deal of attention, and especially in the case of Princess Diana, also occasions for an unusually widespread feeling of shared compassion.

 Establishing the EGG Project